SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ## Argument type descriptions (and definitions)

-Built-in functions have character-based typed definitions.
+Built-in functions have character-based and typed argument definitions.
 They are also used, padded with spaces, to print argument types in this manual most of the time (not only for built-ins).

 | Code | Type                                    |
 |------|-----------------------------------------|